 The legend has it that in ancient times, there was once a great famine in Sweden and in Frisia.
 Harsh decisions had to be made back then.
 In accordance to Germanic tradition, the people of Sweden and of Frisia decided to cast lots to determine who, together with their wife and children, had to leave the land to settle elsewhere.
 In total 6,000 Swedish men were chosen by fate.
 When the Swedes arrived in Frisia, 1,200 Frisian men joined together with their families.

 The leaders of this Swedish-Frisian mob were Schwytzerus, Remus and Wadislaus (also known as Switer, Swey and Hasius).
 Schwytzerus and Remus led the Swedish arm.
 Wadislaus led the Frisian arm.
 Unsure to which tribe Wadislaus belonged originally.
 Before the party ended up in Switzerland, they roamed big parts of Europe and lived of plundering.
 They settled in the Bernese Oberland of Switzerland.
 For the Swedes, these mountains were a familiar landscape.
 For the Frisians, it was the bright-green alpine pastures that reminded them of back home.
 Despite they cultivated the land successfully and made this part of Switzerland their new home, it was the Frisians that always longed for their homeland.
 This longing was, and is, so strong that after they died, they regularly return to the muddy seashores of Frisia during the night.
 When they do, they follow the exact track they travelled after the great famine.
-It is (a first English translation of) the legend Der Friesenweg:
+It is (a first -please bear with us- English translation of) the legend Der Friesenweg:

 Der Friesenweg ‘The Frisians Way’